madslundt/cloud-media-scripts/README.md

 1. Change `config` to match your settings.
 2. Change configuration in each file to point to config.
 3. Run `sudo sh setup.sh` and follow the instructions*.
-4. Run `./mount.remote all` to mount plexdrive and decrypt by using rclone.
+4. Run `./mount.remote` to mount plexdrive and decrypt by using rclone.

-To unmount run `./umount.remote all`
+To unmount run `./umount.remote`

-* If this doesn't work download the files:
+*If this doesn't work download the files:
  - [Rclone](https://downloads.rclone.org/rclone-current-linux-amd64.zip)
  - [Plexdrive](https://github.com/dweidenfeld/plexdrive/releases/download/4.0.0/plexdrive-linux-amd64)

-Unzip Rclone to the rclone directory and Plexdrive to the plexdrive directory.
-After having placed the rclone into the rclone directory run the rclone bin with the parameters `--config="rclone.conf" config` and create the needed configurations.

-Next is to run plexdrive bin with the parameters `--config="config.json" <CLOUD_ENCRYPT_DIR>` (add mongo configurations if needed).

 ## Setup